rosstimo/RCET3371-VB/lessons/git/GitSimplified.md

      ```sh
      cat file1.txt
      ```
-     Check the status to see the changes:
+     Check the status to see the changes.
+You will see `file1.txt` listed as modified.
      ```sh
      git status
      ```
-     You will see `file1.txt` listed as modified.

-    7. **Stage and Commit the Changes:**
-     Stage the modified file:
+     Stage and commit the modified file:
      ```sh
      git add file1.txt
-     ```
-     Commit the changes:
-     ```sh
      git commit -m "Update file1.txt with a second line"
      ```
-     When writing commit messages, remember to describe what was changed and why.
-     - **Good Example:** "Update file1.txt to add additional usage instructions"
-     - **Less Good Example:** "Edited file1.txt"

-    8. **Repeat to Build Commit History:**
+- **Repeat to Build Commit History:**

      Create another file:
      ```sh
      echo "This is another file." > file2.txt